kodell80305/dune-weaver-wled/README.md

 # dw_wled_server

 This code is designed to run with the amazing [Dune Weaver](https://github.com/tuanchris/dune-weaver) project.
 It's using the WLED code on a standalone ESP32 to control the leds for the sand table.
-The project uses a raspberry pi to control a CNC board (dlc32 running Fluidnc).
+The project uses a raspberry pi to control a CNC board (mks dlc32 running Fluidnc).
 An additional esp32 (or similar) is need to control the LED strip surrounding the table.
-If you only need modes functions from the led, a raspberry pi is cabable of handling the power on/off, status changes, brightness and color.
-I'm less intererested in showing patterns while the table is running.
+Since the Raspberry PI zero 2w is an essential port of the system, I've implemented a WLED compatible server to replace the additional ESP32 device.

+Features implemented are going to be those that are used on the Dune Weaver project, but the intentions is to be as compatible as possible with the WLED functons.

 Since the project has integrated the WLED api & html in the interface, I wanted to provide the same function from a flask server running on the raspberry pi.
 Currently (as of 3/8/2025), I've copied the web interface from WLED and wrote a script to build a functional web page from their content (modify to make flask happy, insert stub code for WebSocket & hide buttons that are non-functional.
 What does work is the control of brightness, power, color chosing from the web api.
 I've also implemented a set of JSON commands from the WLED json API, but I don't know if they will be compatible with what the project will do in the future.